Louis-René des Forêts

-Louis-René des Forêts (January 28, 1918 – December 31, 2001) was a French writer.
+Louis-René des Forêts (28 January 1916 – 30 December 2000) was a French writer.

 Life

-Des Forêts's only novel, The Beggars (Les Mendiants) was published by Éditions Gallimard in 1943.The rest of his works include shorter narratives, among which his best known work, Le Bavard, and poetry.
+Des Forêts's only novel, The Beggars (Les Mendiants) was published by Éditions Gallimard in 1943.
+The rest of his works include shorter narratives, such as his best known work, Le Bavard, and poetry.
 His work has been commented on by authors such as Maurice Blanchot or Yves Bonnefoy.

-In 1954, Des Forêts co-founded a committee against the Algerian war, with Dionys Mascolo, Edgar Morin and Robert Antelme.
+In 1954, des Forêts co-founded a committee against the Algerian war, with Dionys Mascolo, Edgar Morin and Robert Antelme.

 In 1967, he co-founded the literary journal L'Éphémère with writers Yves Bonnefoy, André du Bouchet, Paul Celan, Jacques Dupin, Michel Leiris and others.

 Des Forêts received several literary prizes in France and Belgium.
-He was awarded the Grand prix national des Lettres for the entirety of his work in 1997.
+He was awarded the Grand prix national des Lettres for the entirety of his work in 1990.

 Des Forêts was also a painter.